KarthikeyaChintha/IT-Support-Analysis/README.md

 ## 📁 Project Dataset

-The project uses an IT support ticket dataset containing **97,498 records** with information related to ticket categories, ticket types, resolution time, satisfaction, and SLA performance.
+The project uses an IT support ticket dataset containing **97,498 records** with information related to ticket categories, issue types, resolution time, satisfaction, and SLA performance.

 ---

 ## 👨‍💻 Project Overview

-This project demonstrates practical skills in **Excel-based data analysis, Pivot Tables, dashboard development, KPI tracking, and business insight generation** using a real-world IT support scenario.
+This project demonstrates practical skills in **Excel-based data analysis, Pivot Tables, Pivot Charts, dashboard development, KPI tracking, and business insight generation** using a real-world IT support scenario.